Belleek Castle is a 15th Century Irish Castle situated in 1,000 acres of woodland and forestry

 Guests may enjoy a private viewing of the Castle museum by appointment, which includes the finest collection of 16th century armoury housed in Ireland.
 Belleek Castle is close to everything that matters: 3 Championship Golf Courses, tennis, squash, Indoor Riding Arena - International Surfing Beaches - Pitch & Putt.
 Equestrian Activity - Fishing River/Sea - untrammelled Country Riverside walks for miles, Churches and Archaeological pursuits.

 Ballina's main claim to fame is its river which is internationally renowned as an exceptional source of salmon.
 As a result, the town attracts many anglers each season.
-In July each year, the Ballina Street Festival draws visitors from Ireland and further afield.
-For many, the highlight of the festival is the Heritage day when the town's traders, bar and shop owners transform their shopfronts and doorways into a replica of Victorian times.
+In July each year, the Ballina Salmon Festival draws visitors from Ireland and further afield.